 |5||MCBs||LVS||Set of Two MCBs : 6 Amp and 16 Amp||1 set|

-- If any of the selected teams requires additional I/O Modules for system development, then Team can purchase the same from Mitsubishi Electric authorized Channel Partners or manage it on their own.
-This additional FA Hardware must be declared in proposal document.
+- If any of selected team requires additional I/O Modules for system developement, then Team can contact to Mitsubishi Electric India Mentor.